Social Security Disability & SSI for Traumatic Brain Injury (TBI)

-Traumatic brain injury (TBI) is an acute injury suffered by the brain, and can be caused by various events, the most common causes being car accidents, falls, and firearms.
-The injuries sustained from a TBI can vary from mild temporary amnesia to permanent coma.
+Traumatic brain injury (TBI) is an acute injury suffered by the brain and can be caused by various events, the most common causes being falls, car accidents, and firearms.
+Soldiers also suffer inordinately from TBIs caused by roadside bombs known as IEDs.
+The injuries sustained from a TBI vary from a concussion with mild temporary amnesia to permanent coma.

 Social Security Disability Benefits for TBI

 Before October 2016, Social Security evaluated traumatic brain injury under disability listings for other types of medical conditions: stroke, epilepsy, or organic mental disorders.
 Now, TBI is specifically listed in Social Security's listing of impairments (called the "blue book").
 Social Security considers TBI to be brain damage caused by skull fracture, a closed head injury, or penetration by an object into the brain tissue.
 To qualify for benefits under the listing for TBI, 11.18, your medical records must document one of the following: